The Swag History

 The past 20 years have seen further developments.
 Today The Swag is published in both print and online and is widely distributed throughout Australia, New Zealand and parts of Oceania to priests, religious and lay people.

-NCP Members receive The Swag as one of the benefits of belonging to our organisation and access to The Swag online is offered to members at no extra cost.
+NCP Members receive The Swag as one of the benefits of belonging to our organisation.

 The NCP Executive and The Swag editors invite you to consider: